MinaProtocol/mina/rfcs/0032-bazel.md

         patches, it might nonethelss be advisable to maintain bazelized mirrors, as insurance against the possibility that to original repository dissappears.
 It could happen.
-    * In the meantime, and "external" build strategy can be used.
+    * In the meantime, an "external" build strategy can be used.
 This involves Bazel BUILD files that are maintained locally, but control the build of downloaded libraries.
 They will look just like the BUILD files that build a local copy, so the additional